kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 ### iOS
 Per Apple's current recommendation, downloaded video files should be stored in a subdirectory of the application's *Documents* directory – `[NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES) firstObject]`:

-> Place user data in Documents/.
+> Put user data in Documents/.
 User data generally includes any files you might want to expose to the user—anything you might want the user to create, import, delete or edit.
 For a drawing app, user data includes any graphic files the user might create.
 For a text editor, it includes the text files. **Video and audio apps may even include files that the user has downloaded to watch or listen to later**.

 The selected subdirectory **must** be excluded from backup.